 Jump to topic

-Lumineers are a brand of veneers manufactured by DenMat dental laboratory.
+Lumineers are a brand of veneers manufactured by DenMat dental laboratory and used in cosmetic dentistry.
 They are often referred to as “no-prep” veneers.
 Lumineers are thinner and less expensive than traditional veneers.
 They take less time to apply and can be removed or replaced with relative ease.

 Dental veneers are cosmetic coatings that are attached to your natural teeth.
-Lumineers are technically a type of dental veneers.
+Lumineers are technically a type of dental veneer.
 Traditional porcelain veneers (1.5mm) are thicker than Lumineers (0.3mm).
 While this doesn’t seem like much, it is a big difference.
-With conventional veneers, some of your natural tooth material will need to be removed to create enough space and an even level surface for the veneers to be applied.
+With conventional veneers, some of your natural tooth material will need to be removed to create enough space and an even surface for the thin shells of porcelain to be applied.

 One of the most significant differences between the two options is that Lumineers are “reversible” and can be removed with little to no effect on your natural teeth.
-Veneers are permanent, as your teeth will need to be altered before applying them.
+Veneers are permanent, as your tooth structures will need to be altered before applying them.